 Head-to-head comparisons of medication uses, side effects, warnings, and more.

-Crexont (carbidopa / levodopa) is an extended-release capsule that's used to treat symptoms of Parkinson's disease (PD) in adults.
-It contains carbidopa (a decarboxylase inhibitor) and levodopa (a dopamine replacement).
-In general, this medication is usually taken by mouth two to four times a day.
+Crexont (carbidopa / levodopa) is an extended-release capsule that treats symptoms of Parkinson's disease (PD) in adults.
+It works to raise dopamine levels in the brain to manage PD symptoms.
+In general, this medication is taken by mouth, usually 2 to 4 times a day.
 Your prescriber will adjust the dose based on how well Crexont (carbidopa / levodopa) is working for you.
 Side effects include nausea and anxiety.

 Research prescriptions and over-the-counter medications from A to Z, compare drug prices, and start saving.